SharkSnack/shiren-5/content/dungeons/lost-well.md

 Both day and night are mostly a repeat of the 1-25F monster table.<br/>
 However, Maneater monsters appear as regular enemies, and some monsters appear until 99F from this point on,<br/>
-including Cyberoid (46F+), Gitan Mamel (50F+), Abyssal Dragon (60F+), and MC Sorceror (52-54F, 70F+).
+including Cyberoid (46F+), Gitan Mamel (50F+), Abyss Dragon (60F+), and MC Sorceror (52-54F, 70F+).

-Abyssal Dragon has a low spawn rate, but is still worth making extinct since Evil Abyss Dragon also appears at night.
+Abyss Dragon has a low spawn rate, but is still worth making extinct since Evil Abyss Dragon also appears at night.

 Keep in mind that Maneater roars can paralyze you, turning you into a sitting duck against monsters that ruin items.<br/>
 Item ruining monsters include Mudster (53-54F), Curspinster (56-58F), Item Knave (59-60F), and Mudder (69-72F).<br/>